 Intelligence 13.
 Must have Repair Gear Skill.
-Must have recovered a lost dwarven manual of rune-making (milestone quest).
+Must have recovered a lost dwarven manual of runemaking (milestone quest).
 They must use blunt weapons in honor of the dwarven god of smiths.

 Runesmiths forego the +1/every other level damage bonus to their PRIMARY attack (i.e., the character will henceforth only do 1d6 on normal melee attacks).
 If their manual of rune-making is ever lost or destroyed, they must immediately move to a desolate mountain peak to live out the rest of their days as ahermit, alone, without alcohol, devoting all of their waking hours to making a new manual of runes.
 Must carry a set of smith's tools and a small anvil (weight equivalent to a set of plate mail armor).
-They do not gain Skills.